310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Chiaki v2 %}
 Oh, I see where you’re going with this.
 That’s why there are pages about our unit in the planning; it was to send it to the company.

-A mascot character sentai squad… That sounds really interesting.
+A yuruchara sentai squad… That sounds really interesting.
 {% endbubble %}

 {% bubble Midori sighfrown %}